Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Results

 \subsection{Gate voltage}

 We simulate the effect of gate voltage by including in our simulations an electric field $\mathcal{E}_z$ perpendicular to the monolayer.
+The range of electric field values we are using can be experimentally achieved with an STM tip \cite{Matvija2017}.
 The main effect of such an electric field is breaking the inversion symmetry of the CGS and CGT structures which induces DM interactions in the system \cite{PhysRevB.108.134430,PhysRevB.97.054416,Yang2018,doi:10.1126/sciadv.aav0265,Han2024}, while the isotropic and other exchange parameters are hardly affected by the gate voltage.
-We find that $\mathcal{E}_z$ produces a linear response in $D_{c1}^y$ for CGS and CGT which was zero in the absence of the field.
+We find that $\mathcal{E}_z$ produces a spontaneous linear induction in $D_{c1}^y$ for CGS and CGT which was zero in the absence of the field.
 Inversion symmetry is already broken for CGST without electric field, however, a change in the magnitude of the DM vectors proportional to the electric field is also observed.
 Fig. \ref{Efield}(a) indicates that in CGS and CGT the chirality of the first nearest neighbor DM vectors, each parallel to the local $y$ axis, is controlled by the sign of the electric field.
 In case of CGST, we find that $D_{c1}^y > 0$, so the chirality of the DM vectors is the one shown in the right picture in Fig. \ref{Efield}(a) in the investigated range of the electric field.